 All posts filed under: Napa Valley

-Five Decades for the Class of ’72
+Five Decades for California’s Class of ’72

 Of the California wineries celebrating their 50th birth year in 2022, six gathered to mark the occasion with a retrospective tasting at The Culinary Institute of America at Greystone in St. Helena.
 Each dazzled us with three wines while reflecting on five decades of harvests and providing a snapshot of their current vintages.